steve1066d/devore.tubs/manual.md

 is reached.

 If a tub is running and the jets button is pressed, the tub will stop for 20 minutes, even if it is heating (The stock program only will stop if it isn't heating.
-After the 20 minutes, it will start again, if it cool enough to call for heat.
+After the 20 minutes, it will start again, if it is cool enough to call for heat.
 However, if the ozone generator is running, the jets button will first stop the ozone, so if that is the case, and you want to stop the jets, press the jets button a second time.